-IMPACTS FOR ECOSYSTEMS AND BIOLOGICAL AD-APTATION
+IMPACTS ON ECOSYSTEMS AND BIOLOGICAL AD-APTATION

 The increase in temperature is and will continue to impact on biodiversity and ecosystems.
-Warming affects the habitats of plants and animals, which can either migrate, adapt, or perish.
+Warming affects plant and animal habitats, and they either migrate, adapt, or perish.
 Species are migrating towards cooler environments - poleward or to greater depths in the ocean, and poleward or uphill on land, but may not be able to move readily (e.g. due to habitat fragmentation) or fast enough.

 Biological adaptation includes changes in the timing of seasonal activities (e.g. flowering of plants) and through evolution.
-In combination, these changes can alter the structure of ecosystems, affecting the services they provide to humans (e.g. coastal protection in the case of coral reefs).
+All of these changes can alter the structure of ecosystems, affecting the services they provide to humans (e.g. coastal protection in the case of coral reefs).
 Ocean acidification is another well-known example of how climate change can impact biodiversity.
-Increasing acidity has a wide range of potentially harmful consequences for marine organisms, shown to impact the immune systems of shellfish and formation of the skeletons of corals and specific plankton.
-The effect of warming on biodiversity will depend on the temperature eventually reached and at which rate it will be reached.
+Increasing acidity has a wide range of potentially harmful consequences for marine organisms, shown to impact the immune systems of shellfish and skeleton formation of corals and specific plankton.
+The effect of warming on biodiversity will depend on the temperature eventually reached and at the rate at which it will be reached.
 The higher the temperature and the faster it changes, the greater the impacts.
 A high rate of global warming reduces the chances that species can adapt, as they do not have enough time for adaptation.
-The next section explores how large the risks from climate change are at and above 1.5°C of warming.
+The next section explores the gravity of climate change risks when warming occurs at and above 1.5°C.